Inedo/inedo-docs/Content/proget/feeds/rubygems/howto-ruby-publish.md

 ![Create RubyGems Feed](/resources/docs/proget-feeds-rubygemsselect.png){height="" width="50%"}

-Now select "No Connectors (Private packages only)" as this feed will be intended as a private repository.
+Now select "Private/Internal RubyGems" as this feed will be intended as a private repository.

 ![No Connectors](/resources/docs/proget-ruby-noconnector.png){height="" width="50%"}